Bakoven

-Bakoven is a small residential suburb on the west coast of the Cape Peninsula, in the southwest of Camps Bay.
+Bakoven is a small residential suburb in the Atlantic Seaboard region of Cape Town, South Africa.

 It is positioned between Victoria Road and the sea.
 South of Bakoven and Camps Bay the coastline is protected, with thousands of acres of mountain Nature Reserve.
 This scenic drive from Bakoven and Camps Bay to Llandudno and Hout Bay is one of the most visited in the Cape.

 It has a quiet beach atmosphere, good conditions for snorkeling, boating and fishing, as well as the Nature Reserve in the South, with trendy Camps Bay to the north and east.

 Named "Baking oven", possibly after an off shore rock of that shape; the name is Dutch in origin.

 Bakoven has two popular beaches, Beta Beach and Oudekraal - which were an old settlement of Khoi San people there, the original people in the Cape.